datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1 key:4ad4885c8d
 ## Detecting Modification Effects

-Now that we have new weighted star reviews for our restaurants, let's see if you can detect the effects of the modifications.
+Now that you have new weighted star reviews for our restaurants, let's see if you can detect the effects of the modifications.

 To do so you will make use of some a general `hist` plot and a `qplot` from the `ggplot2` package.
 These graphs will help us visualize the effect of your modification.
 Take note of the magnitudes of the changes and if there were any patterns in the distribution of the difference in star ratings.